-True story: I haven’t paid for a magazine subscription in 10 years.
-If you’re willing to give up a little bit of information about yourself — like your income, family size or occupation — you can always get magazines for free.
+If you’re willing to give up a little bit of information about yourself, like your income, family size, or occupation, you can always get magazines for free.

-Rewards Survey lets you earn points for free subscriptions for magazines like Time, Real Simple, Cosmopolitan, Glamour and Sports Illustrated.
+Rewards Survey lets you earn points for subscriptions to magazines like Real Simple, Cosmopolitan, and Highlights for the kids.

-Amazon Prime members also get access to best-selling publications like People, Time, National Geographic, and Rolling Stone through Prime Reading.
+Amazon Prime members also get access to bestselling publications like Food Network, Taste of Home, Prevention, Time, National Geographic, and Rolling Stone through Prime Reading.
 The best part?
-You don’t even need a Kindle to take advantage of Prime Reading.
+You don’t even need a Kindle to take advantage.
 Read from any device, even your phone.

 Want to try out Spotify Premium but don’t want the premium price?
-Get a free 7-day trial just by signing up.
+Get a free 1-month trial just by signing up.

 Amazon Prime users should also take advantage of the Amazon Music subscription that comes with their Prime membership.

-Sites like Snapfish, Shutterfly and YorkPhoto offer promos for free photo prints several times a year (think major holidays), and Walgreens, CVS and Rite Aid have free photo print promos approximately every three months.
-Sign up for emails from these companies, and be sure to follow KCL for the latest deals on free photos.
+Sites like Snapfish and Shutterfly offer promos for free photo prints several times a year (think major holidays), and Walgreens, CVS, and Rite Aid have photo print promos approximately every three months.
+Sign up for emails from these companies, and be sure to follow KCL for the latest deals on photos.

-Pantene, TRESemme and Suave are the big players, but you can find other brands like Garnier for free too.
-Get these items free at Target by combining Target Circle offers and gift card promos with manufacturer coupons.
+Pantene, Tresemme, and Suave are the big players, but you can find other brands like Garnier at no cost, too.
+Get these free items at Target by combining Target Circle offers and gift card promos with manufacturer coupons.

-We get these freebies at Target, Walmart, Rite Aid, CVS, Walgreens and more with coupons.
-Use coupons on top of sale or clearance prices, then stack with cash-back rebates through apps like Ibotta to get items for free (or even make money)!
+We get these freebies at Target, Walmart, Rite Aid, CVS, Walgreens, and more with coupons.
+Use coupons on top of sale or clearance prices, then stack with cash-back rebates through apps like Ibotta to get free items (or even make money)!

-Another way to get free candy is to wait until holiday candy goes on sale after the holiday is over.
-Look for savings of up to 75% at Walmart, Target and drugstores 3-5 days after the holiday is over, and pair with coupons to score freebies.
+Another way to get free candy is to wait until candy goes on sale after the holiday is over.
+Look for savings of up to 75% at Walmart, Target, and drugstores three to five days after the holiday, and pair with coupons to score freebies.

-I’m not talking about free store pickup or “spend this much to get free shipping.”
-Chances are good you don’t know these six sneaky ways to get free shipping from some of your favorite retailers:
+We’re not talking about free store pickup or “spend this much to get free shipping.”
+Chances are good you don’t know these sneaky ways to get free shipping from some of your favorite retailers:

-- Get free two-day shipping from Target.com with the Target REDcard.
+- Get free 2-day shipping from Target.com with the Target RedCard.

 - Place a Kohl’s order at an in-store kiosk, and ship it to your home (or someone else’s) for free.

-Check out our list of over 60 stores that offer free online shipping.
+Check out our list of stores that offer free online shipping.

 There’s no reason you should ever pay for your kids to eat at a restaurant.

-In fact, there are over 30 places where kids eat free (or nearly free).
+In fact, we have a list with a whopping number of places where kids eat free (or nearly free).

 Did you know you can get single bananas for free at stores like Target and Walmart when you use rebate apps?!
 Yep, it’s true.
 And you can score way more than bananas too.
-Using apps like Ibotta and Coupons.com we get freebie deals on tons of different grocery products including:
+Using apps like Ibotta, we get freebie deals on tons of different grocery products including:

 - String cheese